 I am a qualified therapist with a UKATA Postgraduate Diploma in TA Practice (Dip TA Practice) offering Counselling and Psychotherapy.
 I am also a Contractual Trainee in Transactional Analysis working towards Certified Transactional Analyst (CTA) qualification.
 I am also a Registered Member of the BACP (MBACP).

 I work in private practice and formerly also in the voluntary sector offering counselling and psychotherapy in West Sussex.

 Where to find me

-My private practice is in Washington and Horsham, West Sussex.
+My private practice is in Washington, West Sussex.
 Previously I have also worked with As You Are, a counselling service for people living in and around Southwick and Carers Support Sussex, a charity providing support for carers in west Sussex.

 Qualifications and Training